Understanding RC Helicopter Lift

 • To descend, the lift force has to be less than the force of gravity so gravity can pull the heli down.

-These are very basic examples of lift theory and how it applies to RC helicopter lift.
-As we examine more areas of flight theory in the Direction And Cyclic Control section, you will see there are many other forces acting upon the helicopter that cause the amount of lift being produced by the rotors to be changing constantly.
+As I cover more areas of heli flight theory in the Direction And Cyclic Control section, you'll see there are other forces acting upon the helicopter that causes the amount of lift being produced by the rotors to constantly be changing.
+This is why you have to keep adjusting the amount of lift produced while flying.

 RC Helicopter Lift Collective Pitch ControlCollective Pitch Lift Control Makes Precise Hovering Of This Beastie Possible.